-I love these guys - so convenient, easy to store, easy to bring to shows with you.
+I love these guys – so convenient, easy to store, easy to bring to shows with you.
 But I wonder sometimes if we should be more careful where and how we use them?
-For example, it seems like a great idea to wipe the bit with them, but do you really want soapy residue in your hose’s mouth?
-And please let me know in the comments below if I have totally spaced on something or you have another idea!
+For example, it seems like a great idea to wipe the bit with them, but do you really want soapy residue in your horse’s mouth?

-Use baby wipes for these barn and horse grooming tasks!
+Use baby wipes for horse grooming tasks and barn chores:

-Work some magic on tail tops that look like your horse licked an outlet.
-The baby wipe will act to get some of those wayward hairs under control.
+- Work some magic on tail tops that look like your horse licked an outlet.
+The baby wipe will act to get some of those wayward hairs under control and cut static.

 Be sure to keep the container sealed to avoid turning your baby wipes into scratchy soap chips.

-Bit cleaning.
-This is a super use of the baby wipe, as long as you rinse the bit afterwards.
+- Bit cleaning.
+This is a super use of the baby wipe, as long as you rinse the bit afterward.
 I’m sure your horse will thank you instead of blowing weird tasting bubbles.

-Clean your own paddock boots or sneakers.
+- Clean your own paddock boots or sneakers.
 I avoid all soaps on my leather riding boots, as the soap can fill the pores and interfere with your polish.
-But for everyday, step in poop and mud paddock boots, wipe away!
+But for every day, your “step in poop and mud” paddock boots are easily cleaned with baby wipes.

 What uses do you have for baby wipes at the barn?